AndileMnukwa/Intro_to_Python/README.md

 There are various job fields that Python has to offer.
 Integrating applications with MySQL is in high demand because MySQL and Python are both open-source applications.

-Python was conceived in the late 1980s and Guido van Rossum started implementing it at CWI in the Netherlands in December 1989.
-It is a relatively simple language that includes a standard library that provides modules for a large number of processes that programs deal with.

 Comments could be used for a wide range of purposes, for example:

 Augmenting program code with basic descriptions to generate external documentation.